Nuclear norm regularized loop optimization for tensor network: Introduction

 In this paper, we propose alternative loop optimization algorithms, which we borrow from tensor ring decomposition techniques developed in the context of general data processing \cite{zhao2016tensor,yuan2018tensor}.
 Our strategy is to circumvent the local minima originating from short-range correlations by introducing a rank penalty term using nuclear norm regularization (NNR) \cite{candes2008exact,cai2008singular,Recht_2010}, which is closely related to least absolute shrinkage and selection operator (LASSO) regression but includes much broader applications \cite{jaggi2010simple}.
 It is known that the LASSO regression induces sparsity in solution, and similarly, the NNR induces sparsity of singular values, which corresponds to low-rank solution.
+Our results suggest that adding these regularization term in tensor network's optimization is an effective approach for designing optimal entanglement structure.
 We examine its performance using it as a part of LN-TRG approach and found that our strategy enables us to obtain the critical fixed-point tensor with high accuracies but less human effort.

 This paper is organized as follows.
 In Sect~\ref{methods}, we explain the target situation of NNR loop optimization and present its algorithmic details.
 In Sect~\ref{results}, we compare our proposal against conventional Loop-TNR.
 Thanks to NNR loop optimizations, short-ranged correlation are efficiently removed even at criticality and we find that our method further improves the scale-invariance of renormalization group, hence stabilizes higher parts of scaling dimension spectrum as a function of renormalization steps compared to Loop-TNR.
 A discussion and future applications of NNR loop optimization are presented in Sect~\ref{disc}.